ncatlab/nlab-content/pages/6/2/7/1/1726/content.md

 An ordinary [[complete Segal space]] is a model for an $(\infty,1)$-[[(infinity,1)-category|category]].

-One may iterate this constructoin and define an $n$-fold complete Segal space as an complete Segal space in complete $(n-1)$-fold Segal spaces, roughly.
+One may iterate this construction and define an $n$-fold complete Segal space as an complete Segal space in complete $(n-1)$-fold Segal spaces, roughly.

 Then $n$-fold complete Segal spaces are models for $(\infty,n)$-[[(infinity,n)-category|categories]].